 Prior to the Initial Public Offering, there had been no public market for the Common Stock.
-Although the Underwriters for the Initial Public Offering have advised the Company that they intended to make a market in the Common Stock, they are not obligated to do so and may discontinue such market-making at any time without notice.
-There can be no assurance that an active public market for the Common Stock will be sustained after the Initial Public Offering or that the market price of the Common Stock will not decline.
-The trading price of the Common Stock could be subject to wide fluctuations in response to quarter-to-quarter variations in operating results, announcements of technological innovations or new products by the Company or its competitors, general conditions in the semiconductor industry, changes in earnings estimates or recommendations by analysts, or other events or factors.
+There can be no assurance that an active public market for the Common Stock will be sustained or that the market price of the Common Stock will not decline.
+The trading price of the Common Stock has varied significantly and could be subject to wide fluctuations in the future in response to quarter-to-quarter variations in operating results, announcements of technological innovations or new products by the Company or its competitors, general conditions in the semiconductor industry, changes in earnings estimates or recommendations by analysts, developments affecting ASI or other events or factors.
 In addition, the public stock markets have experienced extreme price and trading volume volatility in recent months.
 This volatility has significantly affected the market prices of securities of many high technology companies for reasons frequently unrelated to the operating performance of the specific companies.
 These broad market fluctuations may adversely affect the market price of the Common Stock.

-BENEFITS OF THE INITIAL PUBLIC OFFERING TO EXISTING STOCKHOLDERS; CONTINUED CONTROL BY EXISTING STOCKHOLDERS

-Immediately after the closing of the Initial Public Offering, based upon shares outstanding as of the date hereof, James Kim and members of his family beneficially owned in the aggregate 77,610,000 shares of Common Stock, which shares represented all of the outstanding Common Stock not offered in the Initial Public Offering and approximately 65.8% of the total number of shares of Common Stock outstanding following the Initial Public Offering.
+BENEFITS OF THE INITIAL PUBLIC OFFERING TO EXISTING STOCKHOLDERS; CONTINUED CONTROL BY EXISTING STOCKHOLDERS shares outstanding as of the date hereof, James Kim and members of his family beneficially owned in the aggregate 77,610,000 shares of Common Stock, which shares represented all of the outstanding Common Stock not offered in the Initial Public Offering and approximately 65.8% of the total number of shares of Common Stock outstanding following the Initial Public Offering.
 The Initial Public Offering created a public market for the resale of shares held by these existing stockholders.
-Such stockholders, acting together, will be able to effectively control substantially all matters requiring approval by the stockholders of the Company.
-Such matters could include the election of a majority of the members of the Board of Directors, proxy contests, mergers involving the Company, tender offers, open market purchase programs or other purchases of Common Stock that could give stockholders of the Company the opportunity to realize a premium over the then prevailing market price for their shares of Common Stock.
-In addition, such continued control could also have the effect of delaying, deferring or preventing a change in control of the Company, may discourage bids for the Common Stock at a premium over the market price and may adversely affect the market price of the Common Stock.
+Such stockholders, acting together, will be able to effectively control substantially all matters submitted for approval by the stockholders of the Company.
+Such matters could include the election of a majority of the members of the Board of Directors, proxy contests, approvals of transactions between the Company and ASI or other entities in which Mr. James Kim and members of his family have an interest, mergers involving the Company, tender offers, open market purchase programs or other purchases of Common Stock that could give stockholders of the Company the opportunity to realize a premium over the then prevailing market price for their shares of Common Stock.
+Such continued control could also have the effect of delaying, deferring or preventing a change in control of the Company, may discourage bids for the Common Stock at a premium over the market price and may adversely affect the market price of the Common Stock.
 See "Principal Stockholders."